 Low FODMAPs Diet

-There are certain foods, specifically onions, garlic, and beans, which will always be malabsorbed in all individuals — with or without IBS.
-These three foods also cause gas production in all individuals.
-However, when pathogenic bacteria are present, toxic byproducts are produced, causing even more symptoms.
+Certain foods —specifically onions, garlic, and beans — will always be malabsorbed in all individuals, whether they have IBS or not.
+(25) These three foods also cause gas production in all individuals.
+However, when pathogenic bacteria are present, toxic byproducts are produced, causing more severe symptoms.

 Gluten-free cereals and grains, such as rice, oats, polenta, quinoa, psyllium, sorghum, tapioca, and arrowroot are allowed.